bald55/Keylang/README.md

-# Please do NOT download the ZIP from here, and instead go to the Github releases.
-There's weird stuff going on right now
+## Downloading the ZIP from here is unreliable.
+If you want to, download it from the Github releases.

 Latest version:
 # Keylang v3.0.0